St. Edmundsbury Football League

 The St. Edmundsbury Football League was a football competition based around the town of Bury St Edmunds in Suffolk, England.
-At various points it had up to four divisions and sits at level 18 of the English football league system.
+At various points it had up to four divisions.

 The league was affiliated to the Suffolk County FA.

 History

 The league was founded in 1907 and for most of its history has been known as the Bury & District Football League.
 In its early years the league had a much higher status and served a good standard of football in the West Suffolk area.
 However, in the last 25 years those clubs with better facilities left the league for higher standard competitions with Bacton Utd 89, Bartons, Cockfield Utd, Elmswell, Sporting 87, Stanton, St. Edmunds 65, Thurston, Walsham-le-Willows moving to the Suffolk and Ipswich Football League and Barton Mills, Exning Athletic, Lakenheath, Tuddenham Rovers and West Row Gunners moving to the Cambridgeshire League.

 As a consequence there was a significant reduction in the number of divisions from three in the 1990s to two over the last decade (with the exception of 2006–07) and eventually just one division.
 At the same time the number of teams participating in the league has halved from around 40 teams in the 1990s to 20 teams in the 2011–12 season.
 The league temporarily re-added Division Three for the 2014–15 season.

 In 2007 the Bury & District Football League celebrated its centenary and in the same year made the decision to rename the league as the St. Edmundsbury Football League.

 Among the clubs that at one time played in the Bury & District Football League and now compete at a higher level are: